osteensco/fastTravelCLI/README.md

 ft -update
 # or
 ft -u
-# you can also specify a specific version or nightly
+# you can also specify a specific version or latest
 ft -u v.0.2.92
-ft -u nightly

 # To see a full list of available commands run